 Reticular veins usually develop on the outer thighs, the back of the knees, and the face.
 They are commonly one to three millimeters in size and are usually green and blue in color.

-Reticular veins also cause venous issues that can eventually lead to the appearance of spider veins.
+As part of our feminine care treatments, we offer spider and varicose vein treatments.
 By properly treating reticular veins, it can also help with removing the spider veins that may have developed.